Low Income/Simple Living as War Tax Resistance

 If you are considering resisting taxes by maintaining an income below the tax line, your first question is probably: “Where is this tax line?”

 The answer depends on many factors, such as your age, how many dependents you have, and what you do with your money.
 The factor you have the most control over is what you do with your money.
 You can make choices that allow you to double or triple the amount of income that you can bring in and remain below the tax line.
-If you ignore those choices entirely, your tax line is the sum of your exemptions and your standard deduction.
+If you ignore those choices entirely, your tax line is the standard deduction for your filing status.

-In 2015, a single, non-blind person, under 65 with no dependents, had a standard deduction of $6,300 and a personal exemption of $4,000.
-This means that such a person could earn up to $10,300 without having to pay any federal income tax — no question about it.
+In 2018, a single, non-blind person, under 65 with no dependents, has a standard deduction of $12,000.
+This means that such a person could earn up to $12,000 without having to pay any federal income tax — no question about it.
 However, they could earn two or three times as much and not owe U.S. federal income tax if they were to take certain credits and deductions, such as those given for tax-advantaged retirement savings accounts and health savings accounts.

-The personal exemption and standard deduction amounts change each year, and Congress is always changing the tax code to add, remove, or alter the available credits and deductions.
+The standard deduction amounts may change each year, and Congress is always changing the tax code to add, remove, or alter the available credits and deductions.
 For this reason, a pamphlet like this one risks becoming out-of-date quickly if it is too specific.
 For help in finding your own personal “tax line” for the current tax year: